-On-site search is more important then you thought.
+On-site search is more important than you thought.
 Only 30% of your visitors use on-site search but they make 60% of your conversions.
 Don’t ignore them, listen to them!
 Here are 5 important things you didn’t know about site search.

 This is probably what you are doing right now.
 Continuously spending piles of money on visitor acquisition through different channels.
 SEO, SEM, direct mailing, remarketing, inbound & content marketing… There is a new buzzword for acquisition techniques every day, but somehow, they don’t show up in site conversions.
 And why spend money on visitors, when they can’t find the right products on your web?

 There is already a ton of analytical tools for user experience.
-Following the results from heatmaps, A/B testing on conversion goals, multi-channel funnels and others already show problems with your site User Experience.
-But do your customers really do when they struggle to find right interaction element?
-You guessed right – they look for it using site search.
+Following the results from heatmaps, A/B testing on conversion goals, multi-channel funnels, and others already show problems with your site User Experience.
+But do your customers really do when they struggle to find the right interaction element?
+You guessed right – they look for it using the site search.
 Don’t be confused when you see trending searches like “shopping cart” in your search analytics.
 It can point to a hardly visible shopping cart icon on your web.

 4. Visitors using site search are more likely to buy

 Well, it’s kind of logical.
 Whoever is going to a retail store and is looking for a beer alley, is more likely to buy a beer.
 The same principle works online as well – if you are looking for a specific new smartphone, you are probably more intended to buy it rather than a random shopper, who found it by clicking on the banner.
 Based on the eConsultancy research, people using site search have an almost 70% higher conversion rate.

 People using site search are 70% more likely to buy from you.